fesapps/Retros/README.md

 A simple diary app made by Fesa.
 Thank you for your suppport!

 ## Privacy Policy
+By using Retros you accept and agree to be bound by Retros Privacy Policy.

 Retros do not collect any of your private content without user's permission.

 All of the data you create can manage and protect by yourself.
 You can export your data as a backup, or import backup to recover your data.